freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 #### HINTS

+- Don't use any flags with the command
 - Add `echo "Thank you for stopping in."` in the designated area

 ## 720. Add case Statement to `MAIN_MENU`